-The UEI campus is approximately 35,000 square feet and contains separate space dedicated for classrooms, laboratory facilities and school administration.
+The UEI campus is approximately 31,200 square feet and contains separate space dedicated for classrooms, laboratory facilities and school administration.
 The campus is designed to teach students the skills required in their chosen career fields.
 The facility is equipped with the appropriate furniture, equipment, and supplies required to conduct programs effectively.
 The facility is spacious, clean, and present a professional appearance.
 All laboratories have workstations simulating the actual work environments which students will encounter in a professional setting.

 The Student lounge is open to students, and vending machines provide snacks and refreshments.
 Students should use the lounge when eating and are asked to respect the rights of all students for a clean environment.
+This is an ADA accessible facility with handicapped ramps and lavatories, reasonable accommodation will be provided at the request of the student.

-Maintaining and preserving the Institution's facility and equipment is an obligation of all faculty, staff and students.
+Maintaining and preserving the Institution's facility and equipment is an obligation of all faculty, staff, and students.
 Students are expected to treat the facility and equipment with care and will be held liable for the destruction of Institution property.
 Students may consume food and beverages in the designated Student Lounge and smoking is prohibited within the facility.